 Best for fans of classics

-A list of the best holiday / Christmas books would not be complete without this one.
+A list of the best holiday / Christmas books would not be complete without this Christmas short story.
 We all know the story of A Christmas Carol, and how the bitter old Ebenezer Scrooge is transformed in the spirit of Christmas after a visit from the ghost of his former business partner and the Ghosts of Christmases Past, Present and Yet to Come, including Bob Cratchit and Tiny Tim of course.

 But did you know how compulsively readable and superbly written the original novella is?!
 I read it as part of my Rory Gilmore reading challenge and, not that I expected less, but I was still blown away by how fantastic it is.
 An absolute holiday “must-read” for all book lovers.